-Under the supervision and with the participation of our management, including our CEO and CFO, we conducted an evaluation of the design and operation of internal control over financial reporting as of December 31, 2023, based on the framework set forth in Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this evaluation, management concluded that the Company's ICFR was effective as at December 31, 2023.
+Under the supervision and with the participation of our management, including our CEO and CFO, the Company conducted an evaluation of the design and operation of internal control over financial reporting as of December 31, 2024, based on the framework set forth in Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on this evaluation, management concluded that the Company's ICFR was effective as at December 31, 2024.